DarienLibrary/website_content/content/_finished/summerreading/summer_reading_adults.md

 <div class="col-md-6">

 #### Not playing online?
-If playing with a game card instead of online, submit your entry by taking a photo of your completed game card and sending it to [vgrubbs@darienlibrary.org](mailto:vgrubbs@darienlibrary.org "Email Virginia") with the subject heading “Game Card.”
+Return your game card to the Library or submit your entry by taking a photo of your completed game card and email it to [vgrubbs@darienlibrary.org](mailto:vgrubbs@darienlibrary.org "Email Virginia") with the subject heading “Game Card.”
 <br />
 <br />